-There are all sorts of reasons why some cats need this type of lifestyle.
-They may have lived for a long time as a stray and aren't familiar or comfortable being close to people or it may relate to their early experiences or genetics.
-Whatever the reason, we try to find the perfect home for them.
+There are many reasons why some cats lead this type of lifestyle.
+They may have lived for a long time as a stray and aren't familiar with or comfortable being close to people.
+It could relate to early experiences and even genetics.
+Whatever the reason we try to find the perfect home for them.

 Jada the treehouse cat